The 9 best Dyson alternatives in 2025: Save up to $500 on mighty vacuums that match the features and cleaning power of a premium Dyson

 Does a Dyson work better than others?

-They're number one in a number of our guides for a reason.
-They produce market-leading vacuum cleaners that have been at the forefront of the industry for some time.
-Their patented cyclone engineering puts them ahead of competitors while their massive engineering HQ produces new, innovative features before others do, including particle detection and a dust-revealing green laser.
+They're number one in a number of our expert buying guides for a reason.
+Dyson produces market-leading vacuum cleaners that have been at the forefront of the industry for years.
+Their patented cyclone engineering puts them ahead of competitors, while their massive engineering HQ produces new, innovative features before others, including particle detection and a dust-revealing green laser.

 The reason we look for Dyson alternatives is because their vacuums tend to top all of our lists, whether it's the best cordless vacuums or the best vacuums for pet hair.